 Metadata is shown in the review queues and included in any webhooks.

-If you add a link to the original content in the metadata, you can easily navigate to the original content from the review queues.
+If you add a link it will be clickable from the review queue.
+Useful if you link to the original content in the metadata, you can easily navigate to the original content from the review queues.

 Opt out of content store